 Finally, with séances having been held on the property, it’s unknown if they could have made a lasting and unintentional impression upon the area.
 It’s clear that Mackenzie King and Borden were interested in the site for its ghostly potential, which begs the question of who or what they may have seen or experienced on the property to keep them coming back.

 Come, Join Us

-As the Phantoms of Yore prepare for more investigative teams this fall, they’re excited to see what new material might be captured – and Steph is excited to see what new stories she might be able to tell.
-Teams are very small and only comprised of known social bubbles – that means the dynamic of a team will be much different than previous events.
+As the Phantoms of Yore prepare for more investigative teams, they’re excited to see what new material might be captured – and Steph is excited to see what new stories she might be able to tell.
 The small teams are provided with sanitized equipment (after a tutorial) and left to investigate on their own, capturing footage to examine later.
-Having very small teams that already know each other is something Elliot believes might bring even more activity.
-The entire experience is around 3 hours long.
+Having very small teams is something Elliot believes might bring even more activity.
+The entire experience is around 4 hours long.
 As an added bonus, all investigators will be directly helping the Mill of Kintail site, an important museum and historic area that is worthy of a visit during the night and day.